geotools/geotools/docs/user/unsupported/arcgis-rest.rst

 ArcGIS Server FeatureServers are covered so far.

-FeatureServers, non entire services, are used as endpoints for ArcGIS Servers, beacuse there may be hundreds of different layers, and it seems ESRI throttlea back requests, leading to very long times for building feature types.
+FeatureServers, non entire services, are used as endpoints for ArcGIS Servers, because there may be hundreds of different layers, and it seems ESRI throttlea back requests, leading to very long times for building feature types.